 It is a good idea to include your doctor, family, and substitute decision-maker/s in the process to ensure they understand your wishes.

-If you are the substitute decision-maker, when completing the document, give your views based on what you believe is in the person's best interests, taking into account their expressed wishes and the views of their significant others.
-Include the person's doctor and other decision-makers in the process to ensure the document reflects the person's values.
+If you are the substitute decision-maker, when completing the form, give your views based on what you believe is in the person's best interests, taking into account their previously expressed wishes and the views of their significant others.
+Include the person’s doctor and other decision-makers in the process to ensure the form most completly reflects the person’s values.